Rashmiranjan117/weather-js/README.md

 # WeatherWise
  Introducing WeatherWise, your go-to weather companion!
 Powered by TypeScript, WeatherWise provides accurate and up-to-date weather forecasts for your location and beyond.
 With its user-friendly interface and sleek design, you can easily check current weather conditions, view hourly and daily forecasts, and track weather changes in real-time.
 Stay prepared with WeatherWise's detailed weather data, including temperature, humidity, precipitation, wind speed, and more.
-Download WeatherWise today and stay ahead of the weather!
+Visit WeatherWise today and stay ahead of the weather!

 ## Technologies used in the project: